Watson-Personal-Assistant/developer/_content/audio_custom/audio_authentication.md

 **Important**:
 - Include the IAM token as an HTPP "Authorization" header.
 Otherwise, your attempt to connect to the gateway will be rejected.
 - The audio gateway closes the web socket connection after a period of inactivity.
-Reestablish the connection to send more data
+Reestablish the connection to send more data.